ranjitha/appsec_assignments/README.md

-img.size # returns a tuple with (width, height) img.resize((new_width, new_height)) # returns a new scaled image with the new dimensions that are passed as arguments img.show() # displays the temporary image img.save("new_filename_for_image.png") # saves the newly scaled image to the working directory with the new filename with extension .png
+img.size # returns a tuple with (width, height) img.resize((new_width, new_height)) # returns a new scaled image with the new dimensions that are passed as arguments img.show() # displays the temporary image img.save("new_filename_for_image.png") # saves the newly scaled image to the working directory with the new filename with extension .png, as specified
 ```
 ## Execution